DASISH/dwan-documentation/examples.md

     </actionList>
 </responseBody>
 ```
+As you see, the temporary URIs/references are replaced with permanent references.
+However, no cahced representation is found for the target.
+Therefore, in the action part of the envelope there is an action CREATE_CACHED_REPRESENTATION for the object which is the target for the web-page.

 The client sends metadata cached representation in the POST body, and a cached representation itself.
 An example of serialized metadata for a cached representation has been considered above, so we do not give it here.

 ###Editing an annotation

 PUT *api/annotations/1d02f393-da25-4246-934c-876222a2d7fb*

+Since the complete update of the annotation assumes also changing the premissions, this request can be perforemd only by the owner of the annotation.

 Request body : an updated annotation